Are artificial sweeteners bad for your health? The sweet truth behind artificial sweeteners

 At the current time, the jury remains out regarding a possible role of increased artificial sweetener use in the obesity and diabetes epidemics, whether adverse, beneficial or neutral.
 [In youth]

-With that in mind, replacing a caloric beverage with a drink containing artificial sweetener (with virtually 0 calories) would yield weight loss if it means the person enters a caloric deficit.
-Calories in and calories out are a thing, and it matters most for weight loss.
+With that in mind, replacing a sugary drink with a drink containing virtually 0 calories would lead to weight loss if it means the person enters a caloric deficit.
+Calories in and calories out, and it matters most for weight loss.
 But do we see this in the literature?
 Yes!
 People who consumed drinks with artificial sweeteners took in less energy, which means fewer calories.

 Cancer